rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTURIAL.md

   lib/delete_queue_command.ex:1
 ```

-Lets implement the missing functions.
+So some functions are missing.
+Let's implement them.

+### Usage: Help Section

+We'll start with
-We start with the `usage/0` function, to describe how the command should be called.
+the `usage/0` function, to provide command name in the help section:

 ```
   def usage(), do: "delete_queue queue_name [--if-empty|-e] [--if-unused|-u] [--vhost|-p vhost]"
 ```

+### CLI Argument Parsing: Switches, Positional Arguments, Aliases

-We want our command to accept a `queue_name` unnamed argument,
+We want our command to accept a `queue_name` positional argument,
-and two flag arguments: `if_empty` and `if_unused`,
+and two named arguments (flags): `if_empty` and `if_unused`,
-and `vhost` argument with a value.
+and a `vhost` argument with a value.

-We also want to specify our named arguments in a shorter format.
+We also want to specify shortcuts to our named arguments so that the user can use
+`-e` instead of `--if-empty`.

-Then we implement `switches/0` and `aliases/0` functions to let CLI know how it
+We'll next implement the `switches/0` and `aliases/0` functions to let CLI know how it
-should parse command line arguments.
+should parse command line arguments for this command:

 ```
   def switches(), do: [if_empty: :boolean, if_unused: :boolean]